BhargaviRaval/SIT725_s225530971/2.2p/README.md

 1) It adds to values.
 2) After adding the values it will show the results instantly.
 3) It also shows the history lists of previous additions.
+4) It will also add on the URL.
-4) It has unique and mordern UI.
+5) It has unique and mordern UI.

 Technologies Used:
 1) HTML